vgaldi/fw-lab/content/post/2023-euraap-leopold-b-felsen-award/index.md

 The Award, by nomination only, is presented annually, as a career award, to an early-stage researcher.
 Eligible nominees should be under 40 years of age at the submission deadline; this age limit can be extended for documented career breaks (e.g., sick leaves, parental leaves).
 Previous awardees (also from the former Sannio and Siena editions) are not eligible.

-The Award consists of a prize of 5,000 US$, which will be funded by the Felsen Family through a donation, and will be officially presented at the banquet of the upcoming [17th European Conference on Antennas and Propagation](http://www.eucap2023.org) (EuCAP 2023).
+The Award consists of a prize of 5,000 US$ and will be officially presented at the banquet of the upcoming [17th European Conference on Antennas and Propagation](http://www.eucap2023.org) (EuCAP 2023).

 Candidates from all areas of Electromagnetics are eligible to apply.